scikit-learn-contrib/project-template/doc/user_guide.rst

 ~~~~~~~~~~

 Similarly to regressors, classifiers implement ``predict``.
 In addition, they
-output the probabilities of the prediction using the ``predict_proba``:
+output the probabilities of the prediction using the ``predict_proba`` method:

 * at ``fit``, some parameters can be learned from ``X`` and ``y``;
 * at ``predict``, predictions will be computed using ``X`` using the parameters
   learned during ``fit``.
-It corresponds to the class for each sample;
+The output corresponds to the predicted class for each sample;
 * ``predict_proba`` will give a 2D matrix where each column corresponds to the
-  class and each entry will be the probability to be the associated class.
+  class and each entry will be the probability of the associated class.

 In addition, scikit-learn provides a mixin, i.e.
-:class:`sklearn.base.ClassifierMixin`, which implement the ``score`` method
+:class:`sklearn.base.ClassifierMixin`, which implements the ``score`` method
-which compute the accuracy score of the predictions.
+which computes the accuracy score of the predictions.

 One can import this mixin as::

     >>> from sklearn.base import ClassifierMixin

-Therefore, we create a classifier, :class:`MyOwnClassifier` which inherates
+Therefore, we create a classifier, :class:`MyOwnClassifier` which inherits
 from both :class:`slearn.base.BaseEstimator` and
 :class:`sklearn.base.ClassifierMixin`.
 The method ``fit`` gets ``X`` and ``y``
 as input and should return ``self``.
 It should implement the ``predict``
-function which should output the class infered by the classifier.
+function which should output the class inferred by the classifier.
 ``predict_proba`` will output some probabilities instead::

     >>> class MyOwnClassifier(BaseEstimator, ClassifierMixin):